nbuenger/ioBroker.govee/README.md

 ## THIS VERSION IS FOR TEST ONLY
-This Govee Adapter for ioBroker is in development.
+This Govee adapter is in development.
 Some functions may not work probably.
 This adapter only works with govee Wifi lightnings not Bluetooth.

 ### Getting started